wp-plugins/somatic-framework/readme.txt

 deactivate and reactivate your theme/plugin that contains the function call, as term generation only happens upon activation...

 == Changelog ==

+= 1.7.9.1 =
+* FIX: soma-public-jquery.js was failing when front-end colorbox was not enabled

 = 1.7.9 =
 * FIX: soma_fetch_image was failing to return image sizes if none were generated because original was too small